IngloriousCoderz/inglorious-academy/README.md

 Reference material for the free courses performed in streaming.

-## Day 0
+## Module 0

-The first day starts with some initial setup and a couple of challenges to be performed during the following week.
+The first module starts with some initial setup and a couple of challenges to be performed during the following week.

 Students need to install: